jpverkamp/blog/content/reviews/books/Mark  Lawrence/The Library Trilogy/2 - The Book That Broke the World.md

 Plotwise, it's interesting seeing the myths that were always true in this particular world start to come to the fore.
 In a series so wrapped up in it's own ideas of time travel and stable(ish) time loops... well, I very much want to see where this whole plot is going to go!

 Overall, it's very much a middle book.
 I think [[The Book That Wouldn't Burn]]() would (mostly) stand alone.
 This one, less so.
 It's building out the world, but not quite finishing anything just yet.
-So of course, onward to [[todo:The Book That Held Her Heart]]()!
+So of course, onward to [[The Book That Held Her Heart]]()!